redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 You could work through this tutorial without knowing anything about these technologies but you may find yourself getting lost in terminology that we don't stop and take the time to explain.
 It also helps knowing where the line is between what is built into React and what additional features Redwood brings to the table.

+### Redwood Versions

+You will need to be on v0.25 or greater of Redwood to complete the tutorial.

 ### Node.js and Yarn Versions

 During installation, RedwoodJS checks if your system meets version requirements for Node and Yarn: